 If your keyboard has gotten dirty over time, you’ll want to be more thorough with your cleaning.
 You can find detailed instructions on how to accomplish this in the guide above.

 What is the Best Way to Clean Keyboard Keys?

 In either case, you need to remove the keycaps from the keyboard.
 The best method is to use an ultrasonic cleaner, but you don’t need to invest in such an expensive device to keep your keyboard decently clean.
 A little bit of rubbing alcohol along with some soap or denture cleaning tablets can accomplish the job perfectly well.

 How Often Should I Clean My Mechanical Keyboard?

 We recommend that you do a quick wipe down of your keyboard about once a week and go through a more thorough process every three to six months.
 You can find instructions for both processes outlined in the guide above.

 Can You Put Mechanical Keyboards in the Dishwasher?

-While it’s technically possible to use a keyboard to clean a keyboard, that’s only true of membrane keyboards, and only of ones made from plastic.
-You should never use a dishwasher to wash mechanical keyboards in the dishwasher due to the sensitivity of their parts and the materials they’re made from.
+While it’s technically possible to use a dishwasher to clean a keyboard, that’s only true of membrane keyboards, and only those made from plastic.
+You should never use a dishwasher to wash mechanical keyboards due to the sensitivity of their parts and the materials they’re made from.